 recently learned in the course; it is not graded, and complete solutions are provided later in the day for each TuTh worksheet.

 Canvas questionnaire assignments on the twice-weekly pre-class reading: a typical questionnaire consists of 1 check-in question (always the first question) and 3 to 5 "low-stress" questions.
 Except for the check-in question, you needn't answer more than one or two sentences per question, and you get full marks for ANY good-faith answer.
 These assignments are intended to give the instructor feedback on how the reading went and how the course is going; think of them as surveys in which students are voting for which topics need more motivation in class (and which need less or none).
 Because we will have to review your feedback in a limited time period, the firm deadlines are:

 The course grade is based on the following components:

-- Fridays at 8am (typically about 4 questions) except on exam weeks (where there is only ungraded optional pre-class reading for the Friday class); and
+- Fridays at 8am (typically about 4 questions) except on exam weeks (where there is only ungraded optional pre-class reading for the Friday class).

 - Exception: As a "warm-up," in the first week we'll have an ADDITIONAL graded pre-class reading questionnaire, due on the first Wednesday at 8am.
-(It will be posted in Canvas by the first Monday morning.)
+(It will be posted on Canvas by the first Monday morning.)

 - 10% for pre-class reading questionnaires on Canvas (total points earned divided by 80% of total possible points, not to exceed 100%).